edinburgh-rbm/mois-examples/python/index.md

-Writing this with Python is a little bit more involved than directly writing it in Scala (and for a toy example like this there's no real reason to not write it in Scala) and it looks like this:
+Writing this with Python is a little bit more involved than directly writing it in Scala (and for a toy example like this there's no real reason to not write it in Scala).
+It uses [PythonProcess] and looks like this:

 {% highlight scala %}
 case class PySpiral(val r0: Double)